cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_1.rst

 #.
 Lemma

-   In mathematics, a "helping theorem" or lemma (plural lemmata or lemmas) from the Ancient Greek λῆμμα (lemma, "anything which is received, such as a gift, profit, or a bribe”) is a proven proposition which is used as a stepping stone to a larger result rather than as a statement of interest by itself.
+   In mathematics, a helping theorem or lemma from the Ancient Greek λῆμμα (lemma, "anything which is received, such as a gift, profit, or a bribe”) is a proven proposition which is used as a stepping stone to a larger result rather than as a statement of interest by itself.

+#. corollary [推论]

+   a proposition that follows from (and is often appended to) one already proved.

 #. theorem [定理]